mtli/HTML4Vision/README.md

 Since the generated table is in HTML, you can have much more freedom in controling the format through CSS.
 Below is a simple example of highlighting a particular column and particular row by changing the background color.
 But of course, you can do a lot more with CSS.

 Example: `examples/formatting.py`

+## Interactivity

+Currently, only one type of interaction is supported.
+Click anywhere on the page to toggle the image overlay.

+Example: `examples/overlay.py`